 What’s your relationship like with the school nutritionist?

-Janaína [the nutritionist], who has always encouraged me, told me to test the recipe.
+Janaína [the nutritionist], who always encouraged me, told me to test the recipe.
 Her only suggestion was for me to add licuri farofa, a coconut that is very common in the region.

 It was a marvellous experience.
-And to be able to travel to São Tomé and Príncipe [to take part in the meeting of the Community of Portuguese Speaking Countries] and get to know a reality that is totally different from ours, was an experience I’ll cherish all my life.
+And being able to travel to São Tomé and Príncipe [to take part in the meeting of the Community of Portuguese-Speaking Countries], and get to know a reality that is totally different from ours, was a lifetime experience.

-When we arrived, the lunch ladies there were making a huge pot of food on the wood-burning cooker, which they had cracked themselves.
+When we arrived, the cookers there were making a huge pot of food on the wood-burning cooker, which they had cracked themselves.
 Some pupils bring pots from home because the school doesn’t have enough plates and mugs for everyone.
 It’s simple there, but everything is clean and organised, and the children are welcoming.
 They use a lot of bananas and breadfruit in their dishes, which are eaten in different ways.
 The experience we had with them was incredible.

 What is your dream?